hestiacp/hestiacp-docs/web/docs/user-guide/packages.md

 Allocated bandwidth.
 Only outgoing traffic over web is accounted for.

-There's currently no methods of auto-suspending available.
+There’s currently no methods of auto-suspending available.

 ### Backups